Nursing and Health Sciences Division

 Bachelor of Science in Nursing

-Academic advising is provided by BSN faculty and NHS Program Advisors and is required of all pre-nursing students and those admitted to any Nursing major.
+Academic advising is provided by BSN faculty and NHS/HEC Program Advisors.
+Advising is required of all Health Studies students and those admitted to any Nursing major.

 Radiographic Science

-Academic advising is provided by Radiographic Science program faculty and NHS Program Advisors and is required of all pre-RS students and those admitted to any RS program.
+Academic advising is provided by Radiographic Science program faculty and NHS/HEC Program Advisors.
+Advising is required of all Health Studies students and those admitted to any RS program.

 Minors, Certificates, Transfer Programs